triangledirt/books/RAPE!.md

 "How do you clock what the bitch eats?"

 "What do you think I be doin' in the cafeteria?
 Why do you think we be sittin' close to where the fly hunnies sit?
 Do you see the notebook I be carryin' around with me?
 What do you think is in that?
 My chemistry homework?
 No. That's records, my man.
 Of everything a bitch eats.
 Stay away from bitches who eat citrus, or bitches who smoke, as that can cause diarrhea.
 You want a bitch who eats yogurt with every meal.
-Stay away from vegans---their farts stink.
+Stay away from vegans—their farts stink.
 Have you ever smelled a vegan's farts?"

 "No."